What Does the Bible Say About the Wicked?

 The Old Testament often discusses the fate of the wicked, particularly in books like Psalms and Proverbs.
 The wicked are those who, through their actions and choices, have turned away from God.
 They are frequently contrasted with the righteous, who live according to God’s laws.
 The outcome for the wicked, according to these texts, is ultimately judgment and ruin, unless they change their ways.

-See also What Does the Bible Say About Being a Good Steward?
+See also What Does the Bible Say About Being a Christian?

 In the New Testament, Jesus addresses wickedness in His teachings, emphasizing the need for repentance.
 He speaks of the kingdom of God being closed to those who persist in wickedness.
 The theme of redemption, however, is also present.
 Jesus’ message is that even the wicked can be forgiven if they turn to God in repentance and faith.